Paul Amos, Aflac

 Steven Douvas, FM Global

 Mr. Douvas holds a M.Sc. in Economics from the London School of Economics and a B.A. in Economics from the University of Essex, Colchester, England and has passed the C.P.A. examination in Massachusetts.
 He is a member of the Conference Board’s Council of Competitive Intelligence.
-He currently resides in Wrentham, Massachusetts, and is happily married with three adult children.
+He currently resides in Wrentham, Massachusetts, and is happily married with three children.

 Mark Foulds, Dunkin’ Brands Inc.